 In the town of Port Stanley in the Falkland Islands, the Christ Church Cathedral stands on Ross Road.
 Designed by Sir Arthur Blomfield and built between 1890 and 1892 using local stone and brick, the church is the southernmost Anglican cathedral in the world.

 While the major draw here is the bone monument, this church has earned its reputation as one of the most iconic buildings in all of the Falkland Islands.
-Its stained-glass windows that tell the story of the of the Falklands are especially beautiful.
+Its stained-glass windows that tell the story of the Falklands are especially beautiful.
 It’s also home to a few interesting curiosities, most notably, the Shackleton Banner.
 This banner gets its name from the explorer Sir Ernest Shackleton, who preached the value of being British to the people of the Falkland Islands, and his influence brought great economic success to the region.
-Shackleton was a member of the Order of the Garter—regarded as the highest order of chivalry bestowed in the United Kingdom.
+Shackleton was a member of the Order of the Garter — regarded as the highest order of chivalry bestowed in the United Kingdom.
 As a member of this order, he was entitled to hang his heraldic crest and banner in St. George’s Chapel in Windsor, England.
 However, Shackleton’s son bequeathed his father’s banner to the Christ Church Cathedral.
 To this day, it remains the only banner of its kind in South America.

 Santiago Metropolitan Cathedral in Santiago